databento/dbn/python/README.md

 ```sh
 maturin develop
 ```
-This will install a package named `dbz_python` in your current Python environment.
+This will install a package named `databento-dbz` in your current Python environment.

 ## License